daplab/documentation/docs/tutorials/kafka.md

 * Simple Consumer on the other hand provides really low API to read from anywhere within a partition, but lots or retry logic is deferred to the caller.

 It's thus always a trade-off to decide which one to pick, depending what you're trying to build.
 Lots of softwares are using both Simple and Group consumer, depending the task to achieve.

 # Before Starting: Zookeeper config

+_Side note_: it is important to have some way to coordinating tasks, state management, configuration, etc across a distributed system.
+While some projects build their own mechanisms, Kafka relies on Zookeeper for coordination.

 All the following examples assume you're running on the DAPLAB infrastructure.
 We're setting the servers into variable for sake of clarity and protability in the examples below.

 ```
-ZK=daplab-wn-22.fri.lan,daplab-wn-25.fri.lan,daplab-wn-33.fri.lan
-BROKERS=daplab-rt-11.fri.lan:6667,daplab-rt-12.fri.lan:6667,daplab-rt-13.fri.lan:6667,daplab-rt-14.fri.lan:6667
+ZK="daplab-wn-22.fri.lan,daplab-wn-25.fri.lan,daplab-wn-33.fri.lan"
+BROKERS="daplab-rt-11.fri.lan:6667,daplab-rt-12.fri.lan:6667,daplab-rt-13.fri.lan:6667,daplab-rt-14.fri.lan:6667"
 ```

 # Listing existing topics